This is a continuation of a complicated series of events. You can go to the beginning of the series here: An Uncivil War

 I was not in the river for more than 10 minutes when I heard police sirens right behind me.
 Oh no this was going to be bad.
 I pulled close to the shore.
 Then suddenly from the shore a boat captain jumped on board and took the wheel.

 The police pulled up next to us, told the captain he was suppose to drive us through the mouth of the river by law, arrested the captain, and asked me if I could drive a boat.

 Billysky had gone into hiding quickly when the police pulled up – not a good sign.
 Clearly not a Neutral.
 I told the officer, “Yes I can.”

 He told me to go about my business quickly and get out of there.
 I said thank you and was happy to oblige.

-About 2 days later, on this west to east river, I noticed the ridge our house was on.
+About 2 days later, on this west to east river, I noticed the ridge that our house was on.
 Billysky and I hung out until early morning, then made our way back to our cave home.